Find Trade Colleges

 Full Carpentry at Hazard Community and Technical College Report

-Columbus Technical College came in at #8 in this year’s edition of the Most Popular Carpentry Basic Certificate Trade Schools in the Southeast Region ranking.
-Located in the midsize city of Columbus, Columbus Technical College is a public college with a small student population.
+Columbus Technical College did quite well in this year’s ranking of the most popular places for carpentry students to get a basic certificate.
+It came in at #8 on the list.
+Located in the medium-sized city of Columbus, Columbus Technical College is a public college with a small student population.

 Women make up 18% of the carpentry majors at the school.

-Northwest-Shoals Community College landed the #9 spot in the 2023 rankings for the most popular basic certificate carpentry programs.
-NW-SCC is a small public school located in the city of Muscle Shoals.
+With a ranking of #9, Northwest-Shoals Community College did quite well on this year’s most popular schools for carpentry students working on their basic certificate.
+NW-SCC is a small public school located in the small city of Muscle Shoals.

 About 18% of the students majoring in carpentry at the school are women while 82% are male.